michellekappl/NLU/README.md

 ## File Structure
 ### *Rasa*
 - new implementation of Rasa complete with the integration of XLM
+- new custom component "CorrectSpelling" in german and english for spelling correction and lemmatization
 ### *Dataset*
 - BoRis dataset german/english
 - shortened dataset for initial testing